CLRX/CLRX-mirror/doc/GcnSdwaDpp.md

 28-31 | ROW_MASK   | Row enable mask

 The operation on wavefronts applied to SRC0 operand in VOP instruction.
-The wavefront contains 4 rows (16 threads), and each row contains 4 banks (4 threads).
+The wavefront contains 4 rows (1 row - 16 threads), and each row contains 4 banks
+(1 bank - 4 threads).
 The DPP_CTRL choose which operation will be applied to SRC0.
 List of data parallel operations:

 Value        | Name                 | Modifier | Description